 The smile expanded.
 Cynthia—that strange "writing woman," friend of Princes, Peasants, Prisoners of War—everybody, but—snobs, shams, and sycophants—took her seat on a cane chair beside Arabi Pacha on his prayer-carpet on a divan.

-What impressed Cynthia most in this her first interview with Arabi the Exile was his Faith in Providence, the Almighty.
+interview with Arabi the Exile was his Faith in Providence, the Almighty.

 "What the Almighty decrees comes to pass," said he, quoting the Koran.
 "What He desires not happens not.
 All power is with Him."